title: Easy Access to WSL2 on Windows

 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

-on Windows will open the server normally.
+At this point, accessing localhost:8000 on Windows will open the server correctly.
 However, in some other scenarios (such as database connections), this mapping may fail.
-Is it because WSL only maps the ports for HTTP services by default? (doubtful)
+Could it be because WSL only maps the ports for HTTP services? (doubtful)

 To solve the above problem, we need a way to ensure that the Windows host can easily access WSL.
 Here are three solutions listed, and I will describe my solution in detail.

-Manually Find the LAN IP of WSL and Access Using That IP
+Manually Find the LAN IP of WSL and Use That IP for Access#

-This method is the simplest and straightforward.
+This method is the simplest and most straightforward.
 Manually find the IP of WSL and access it.

 .....